TeddyRandby/qio/README.md

 Right now, `qopen` and `qopenat` specify `read/write` permissions manually on all files they open.
 This is because I don't want to bother writing up some cross-platform flags nonsense at the moment.
 For now, always opening `r/w` with `create` and `append` on is good enough.
+#### Dependencies:
+There are two header files included in this repo alongside `qio.h`.
+One is a cross-platform implementation of the c11 threads API.
+On linux nowadays this is unnecessary, as `<threads.h>` likely just comes with your distribution.
+However other platforms are not up to speed on this optional part of the c-standard, and so `"threads.h"` is provided here if you need it. `"vector.h"` provides a macro-hell generic vector, with some multi-threading capabilities.
 #### TODO:
 The tcp echo-server example is useful for testing, but it would be much better to write a significant test-application which can really push the system.